rnorth/sofar-inverter-control/README.md

 This repo is a WIP, and may be written up into a blog post at some point.

+I use this with a Sofar HYD-3000-ES inverter; the following inverters use the same protocol:

+* ME3000SP
+* HYD-xx00-ES

 No guarantees are made about the suitability of this code for your own use.
 It is provided as-is, and you are responsible for any damage it may cause.
 You should not use this code without understanding it first.